-Under exceptional circumstances a candidate may apply for an extension of the statute of limitations.
-The request form must be approved by the Graduate Committee and submitted to the Dean for final action.
+Under exceptional circumstances a candidate may apply for an extension of the statute of limitations for the PhD degree.
+The request form must be approved by the Graduate Committee and submitted to the Graduate Administrator for processing to the Dean for final action.
 Requests for an extension must be accompanied by a departmental assessment of the work still required of the student to complete the degree as well as documented evidence of the extenuating circumstances leading to the request for an extension.
 Students who request an extension of the statute of limitations must demonstrate proper preparation for the completion of all current degree requirements.
-Arts & Sciences does not extend the seven-year statute of limitations of the Comprehensive Examination for the Ph.D. under any circumstances.
+Arts & Sciences does not extend the statute of limitations of the Comprehensive Examination (seven years for the Ph.D.) under any circumstances.